Spousal Betrayal and Deception is an Overwhelming Obstacle

 To summarize, infidelity, on any level, results in a tremendous amount of pain.
 The Hero's ultimate goal is to rid yourself of negative emotions and the natural wish for revenge.
 Forgive them before the negativity associated with the aftermath of the affair becomes ingrained into your permanent reality.

-Forgiveness will save you from being a prisoner to her actions.
+Forgiveness will save you from being a prisoner to their actions.

 Moreover, should you fall a prisoner to that negativity, you will fall short as you continue on your Heroic Journey.
 You must look to the Heavens and wish for their healing and move them out of your life.